maxwellmattryan/cs-313e/README.md

 12. [(Even) Magic Square](https://github.com/maxwellmattryan/cs-313e/blob/develop/assignments/12-even-magic-square/EvenMagicSquare.py)
     - In contrast to odd magic squares, even magic squares contain vastly more solutions for each dimension.
 For example, the solution set for dimension = 4 contains 880 valid grids while the solution set for dimension = 3 contains only 8 valid squares.
 13. [Nesting Boxes](https://github.com/maxwellmattryan/cs-313e/blob/develop/assignments/13-boxes/Boxes.py)
     - Given a set a boxes (list of three dimensions represented by integers), find the largest subset of nesting boxes.
 A box can nest within another if it's length, width, and height are strictly less than the other box's respective dimension.
-Boxes are allowed to be rotated, which allows you to rearrange the order of the dimensions.
+Boxes are allowed to be rotated therefore the order of dimensions representing a single box does not matter.
 14. [Eight Queens Problem](https://github.com/maxwellmattryan/cs-313e/blob/develop/assignments/14-queens/Queens.py)
     - Given a number _n_, denoting the number of queens and the dimension of the chessboard, print all boards containing n queens with each queen in a position so that it cannot capture or be captured by another queen.
 ## Exams
-This folder contains questions and solutions from the three semester exams (there is no final).
 - [Exam 01](https://github.com/maxwellmattryan/cs-313e/blob/develop/exams/exam-01.py)
     1. Define a Triangle class (assuming a Point class has been written), with proper methods for perimeter, area, point_inside, and is_isosceles.
     2. Given a grid of 0s and 1s, find the largest rectangle of 1s (use a max area of a histogram)